 Symptoms of excess iodine include headaches, vomiting, mouth sores, metallic taste in mouth, swollen salivary glands and rashes.
 They are often due to excessive consumption of supplements such as kelp or pills which release a huge burst of iodine in a short period.

 The recommended daily allowance (RDA) of iodine is approximately 150 microgram per day.
 One tablespoon of iodine salt contains almost 300 microgram.

 On an average, people in US consume 300-700 microgram of iodine per day.

-The main source of iodine in diet is iodized-salt.
+The main source of iodine in our diets is iodized-salt.
 There is no iodine in sodium chloride (table salt), and it is specifically added for iodine supply.

 The free running and kosher salts can help reduce this daily excess of iodine, if required.

-Other natural sources of iodine include: seafood and sea vegetables, preservatives, red dye # 3 (in red, orange, or brown processed foods, pills, capsules), thyroid support formulas (kelp, bugleweed, bladderwrack).
+Other natural sources of iodine include seafood and sea vegetables, preservatives, red dye # 3 (commonly added to red, orange, or brown processed foods, pills, capsules), thyroid support formulas (kelp, bugleweed, bladderwrack).

 Other foods that contain iodine are: seaweed sushi wraps, dairy products, commercially baked goods, snack foods, egg yolks, chocolate, molasses, soy products, rhubarb, potato skin, and foods grown near the coast.